Directly Observing the Galaxies Likely Responsible for Reionization: The Luminosity Function

 The Schechter function can also be expressed in terms of magnitudes as

 and is described by three parameters: the characteristic luminosity $L^{\ast}$ (or magnitude $M^{\ast}$), the characteristic number density $\phi^{\ast}$ and the faint-end slope $\alpha$.

 In the redshift range under consideration, the integral of the UV luminosity function provides a constraint on the contribution of galaxies to reionization.
-Previous work has shown that there is sufficient ionizing radiation originating in galaxies at $z > 6$ to power reionization \textit{if} the luminosity function continues unbroken to $M_{\rm{UV}} = -13$ \citep{2015ApJ...810...71F,2015ApJ...802L..19R}, well below the \textit{HST} detection limit of $M_{\rm{UV}} = -17$ or previous lensed studies that extend to $M_{\rm{UV}} = -15.25$ \citep{2015ApJ...814...69AA}.
-However, results from simulations indicate that the luminosity function may flatten or turn over entirely at the faint end due to the quenching of star formation in low-mass halos, resulting in far fewer faint galaxies than are required to sustain reionization \citep{2013ApJ...766...94J,2015ApJ...807L..12O,2015arXiv151200563L}.
+Previous work has shown that there could be sufficient ionizing radiation originating in galaxies at $z > 6$ to power reionization \textit{if} the luminosity function continues unbroken to $M_{\rm{UV}} = -13$ \citep{2015ApJ...810...71F,2015ApJ...802L..19R}, well below the \textit{HST} detection limit of $M_{\rm{UV}} = -17$ or previous lensed studies that extend to $M_{\rm{UV}} = -15.25$ \citep{2015ApJ...814...69AA}.
+However, results from simulations indicate that the luminosity function may flatten or turn over entirely at the faint end due to the quenching of star formation in low-mass halos.
+In some simulations, this results in far fewer faint galaxies than are required to sustain reionization \citep{2013ApJ...766...94J,2015ApJ...807L..12O,2015arXiv151200563L}, though others show a break below the limit required for reionization \citep[e.g.][]{2011MNRAS.410.1703F,2016arXiv160401314Y,2016arXiv160307729G}.
 Low-redshift observations also imply that there must be a break in the luminosity function at $M_{\rm{UV}} \sim -13$ at $z \sim 7$ in order to avoid overproducing dwarf galaxies in the Local Group \citep{2014MNRAS.443L..44B,2015MNRAS.453.1503B}.

 It is therefore particularly crucial to constrain the faint-end slope $\alpha$ and to confirm that the luminosity function continues to rise at the faint end.